awadivkar/AIRISSims/README.md

 Script to test SNR functions to implement in [cmosgui2.py](#cmosguipy)

+## Future Goals

+There's a lot of work that could potentially be done!

+* Implement physically accurate sky background calculations
+  * I've tried to calculate sky background signal due to atmospheric Rayleigh scattering (see skybackcalc.py) but I seem to be getting an extremely high value, one that washes out all stars.
+Not sure if this is unphysical or where my error is.
+* Implement accurate SNR calculations
+  * I've found a lot of different sources for how to accurately calculate SNR, so we need to figure out what's accurate, and what the SNR of our system is for a given magnitude.
+This will allow us to determine the limiting magnitude of our optical system.
+* Implement calibration pipeline
+  * Given these sample images, can we recover signal from the noise?
+We should design a calibration pipeline that takes sample images, simulated calibration frames (Flats, Darks, Bias) and the PSF map to generate cleaner images.
+* Simulate accurate night sky
+  * Currently, we just generate a bunch of randomly distributed point sources with randomly generated magnitudes.
+At some point, it may be interesting to implement some kind of global star map where we can actually model the real night sky, including some nebulae.
+  * Another addendum to this would be also simulating the exact limits of our field of view.
+As in, we should eventually be able to take an input direction to point in and show what the sky would look like.
+We're also blocked by certain objects (like the balloon we're attached to) so a lot of our FOV is occulted.

 ## Contact

 Feel free to reach out if you have any comments/questions/recommendations or if you're just interested in the projects.